ANTH 492 – SENIOR PRACTICUM – PORTFOLIO

-The purpose of the student portfolio is to provide both the anthropology major and the department an opportunity to develop a “best foot forward” evaluation of individual performance, ability and expertise outside of the GPA and individual letters of recommendation.
-The portfolio will be useful not only for anthropology majors continuing on into graduate training, but it will also be useful for majors entering the job market in any area.
+The purpose of the student portfolio is to provide both the anthropology student and the department an opportunity to develop a “best foot forward” evaluation of individual performance, ability, and expertise beyond the GPA.
+The portfolio will be useful not only for anthropology majors continuing on into graduate training but it will also be useful for majors entering the job market in any area.
 Students will work on their portfolios throughout their academic careers by completing activities described in the Engagement and Preparation for Senior Portfolio blackboard site and will seek preliminary counseling from their advisor regarding elements for inclusion and methods of review.
-During the junior year the faculty will collectively review all portfolios and provide critiques and suggestions.
-Prior to graduation, students sign up for a 1-credit senior portfolio practicum (ANTH 492), at which time students will complete their portfolios and present them to faculty and students in much the same way that poster presentations at AAA annual meetings are presented.
+Prior to graduation, students sign up for a 1-credit senior portfolio practicum (ANTH 492), at which time students will complete their portfolios and present them to faculty and students electronically via a webpage or portfolio platform site, such as blackboard.

-The portfolio is designed to provide a student with an opportunity to present his or her ideas, accomplishments, creativity and critical skills to the body of work achieved during their years in the program.
+The portfolio is designed to provide students with an opportunity to present their ideas, accomplishments, creativity, and critical skills to the body of work achieved during their years in the program.
 The following objectives should be considered in assembling a portfolio:

-- Assembly of materials that represent a breadth and diversity of abilities within the four fields of anthropology.
+2) Assembly of materials that represent a breadth and diversity of abilities within anthropology.

-- Development of an anthology of student work that represents the highest quality of research, fieldwork, synthesis and professional presentation.
+3) Development of an anthology of student work that represents the highest quality of research, fieldwork, synthesis, and professional presentation.

 Portfolio Contents and Organization:

-Each portfolio should be organized in a three-ring binder (or a file box or other suitable container) with individual items identified by tabs or labels.
+Each portfolio should be presented electronically with links to individual items.
 The items in the portfolio should be placed in the following order:

-I. Vita The vita provides basic information about you–address, date of birth, educational background, work experience, publications, presentations, skills, contact information, etc. Usually a vitae is a 1-2 page document that provides a quick overview of who you are and what your experiences have been.
-Many people revise their vitae each time they apply for a job, stressing aspects of their background for the skills required.
-Vitae often contain information on the type of position desired and a one or two sentence summary of your professional interests.
+I. Vita / Resume The vita or resume provides basic information about you– educational background, work experience, publications, presentations, skills, contact information, etc. Usually a resume is a 1-2 page document that provides a quick overview of who you are and what your experiences have been.
+Many people revise their resume each time they apply for a job, stressing aspects of their background for the skills required.
+Resumes often contain information on the type of position desired and a one or two sentence summary of your professional interests.
 A curriculum vitae (usually referred to as a CV) is typically used in academia.
 This document, which resembles a resume, focuses on academic accomplishments, including presentations and publications, and should be used for graduate school applications.

 III.
 Papers and Published Materials As a student you may not have a great deal of published material, but you may have contributed to a student project or field experience that results in publication.
 You should include this material as well as papers which received positive feedback from professors and other students.
-An effort to extend these written presentations to public forums (Boise State University undergraduate conference, Great Basin conference, AAA meetings) are encouraged.
-If you read a paper at a conference and received feedback on it, you might want to include a short summary of the feedback.
+An effort to extend these written presentations to public forums (NWEEHB symposium, SSPA conference, Great Basin conference, AAA meetings) are encouraged.

 IV.
 Field Materials or Reports These materials may be included in somewhat raw form, but you might also want to add a personal statement or critique of what you did and how you did it.
 Solicit critiques of your work from supervisors and fellow students.
 You should also include reports and critiques of internship and independent study projects.